Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Morgagni-Adams-Stokes Syndrome (MAC) is a syncopal condition developing against a background of asystole, followed by the development of acute cerebral ischemia.
-Most often it develops in children with atrioventricular blockade of II-III degree and syndrome of weakness of the sinus node with a ventricular contraction rate of less than 70-60 per minute in young children and 45-50 in older children.
+Morgagni-Adams-Stokes syndrome (MAC) is a syncopal condition developing against the background of asystole, with subsequent development of acute cerebral ischemia.
+Most often, it develops in children with atrioventricular block grades II-III and sick sinus syndrome with a ventricular rate of less than 70-60 per minute in young children and 45-50 in older children.

-Bradycardia and bradyarrhythmia lead to a syndrome of small cardiac output, if the heart rate is less than 70% of the age norm.
-Normally, the lower limit of heart rate per minute for awake children over 5 years is 60, under 5 years - 80; for children of the first year of life - 100, the first week of life - 95.
-During sleep, these limits are lower: less than 50 per minute in children older than 5 years and less than 60 for young children.
+Bradycardia and bradyarrhythmia lead to low cardiac output syndrome if the heart rate is less than 70% of the age norm.
+Normally, the lower limit of heart rate per minute in awake children over 5 years old is 60, under 5 years - 80; for children in the first year of life - 100, the first week of life - 95.
+During sleep, these limits are lower: less than 50 per minute in children over 5 years old and less than 60 for young children.

-Children have the most frequent and dangerous, but relatively favorable response to treatment conduction disorders - sinus bradycardia, due to the increased tone of the vagus nerve in the background of hypoxia.
+In children, the most common and dangerous, but relatively favorable to treatment, conduction disorders are sinus bradycardias, caused by increased tone of the vagus nerve against the background of hypoxia.

 Symptoms of Morgagni-Adams-Stokes syndrome

-The child suddenly turns pale, loses consciousness, breathing becomes rare and convulsive, followed by its arrest and increasing cyanosis.
+The child suddenly turns pale, loses consciousness, breathing becomes rare and convulsive, followed by cessation and increasing cyanosis.
 Pulse and blood pressure are not determined, heart rate is 30-40 per minute.
-Possible the development of seizures, involuntary urination and defecation.
+Convulsions, involuntary urination and defecation may develop.

-The duration of the attack can range from a few seconds to several minutes.
-More often the attack passes independently or after corresponding medical actions, but the lethal outcome is possible.
+The duration of an attack can range from a few seconds to several minutes.
+Most often, the attack passes on its own or after appropriate treatment, but a fatal outcome is possible.

 What do need to examine?